Cleaning event

 Other factors that affect solar power output include the opacity of the Martian atmosphere and Martian seasonal changes; however, this does not account for the directly observable removal of dust from the upper surfaces of the rovers as shown in the images.

-The Materials Adherence Experiment had a glass plate that allowed the dust to be cleared off and protected a Gallium arsenide photo-cell.
+The Materials Adherence Experiment had a glass plate that allowed the dust to be cleared off; the device protected a Gallium arsenide photo-cell.
 It was part of the Mars Pathfinder program in the 1990s.
 This allowed the rate at which dust accumulated to be measured.